Government publishes final funding policy for Apprenticeship Levy

 Working to ensure coherence in digital apprenticeship standards, a Tech Partnership Employer Steering Group has developed and is maintaining an ‘occupation map’ for new digital apprenticeship standards.

-In April 2017, a new employer-led body, the Institute for Apprenticeships, will become responsible for setting apprenticeship standards and ensuring quality for England.
+From April 2017, the Institute for Apprenticeships will become responsible for setting apprenticeship standards and ensuring quality for England.
 The Institute will create mechanisms for the approval of apprenticeship standards and assessment plans, maintain quality criteria, and review the effectiveness and quality of standards over time.